imatix/gsl/README.txt

 If the scope is omitted from the data specification, GSL searches stacked scopes, from inner to outer, for one in which an attribute of the specified name exists.
 If none is found, it uses the outermost stacked scope, which effectively makes the identifier a global variable.

-If the expression is left empty then the symbol becomes undefined.
-If the expression ends with a default operator `?` but no default expression then an undefined expression causes the symbol to become undefined rather than producing a runtime error.
+If the expression is left empty, then the symbol becomes undefined.
+If the expression ends with a default operator `?` but no default expression, then an undefined expression causes the symbol to become undefined rather than producing a runtime error.

-If an arithmetic or default operator is specified then the value assigned to the symbol is the result of that operator and the supplied expression to the former value of the operator.
+If an arithmetic or default operator is specified, then the value assigned to the symbol is the result of that operator and the supplied expression to the former value of the operator.

 Examples: